 These are uniformly grey and reduce the amount of light passing through the whole of the lens.
-They are used to increase exposure times across the entire scene.
+Use them to increase exposure times across the entire scene.

-Consider the effects of a long shutter speed on, say, the ocean—the water becomes beautifully smooth and gives a wonderful aesthetic quality.
+the ocean.
+The water becomes beautifully smooth and gives a wonderful aesthetic quality.

 Converting to Black and White

-Many DSLRs have a monochrome mode, allowing you to shoot in black and white in camera.
+DSLRs have a monochrome mode, allowing you to shoot in black and white in camera.

 Having a RAW colour image gives you a lot more options when it comes time to perfect your shot.

-In Photoshop, the black and white adjustment gives you a decent amount of control over the tones in your photograph.
+Photoshop, the black and white adjustment is a great option.
+It gives you a decent amount of control over the tones in your photograph.

 Silver Efex Pro 2 plugin from Nik.
 Now owned by Google, you can download their whole suite of tools for free.

-There are also 20 presets that emulate the effects of some of the most popular black and white films, ranging from Ilford Pan F technical film through to the ultra-grainy Kodak P3200 TMAX pro.
+There are also 20 presets that emulate the effects of some of the most popular black and white films.
+These range from Ilford Pan F technical film through to the ultra-grainy Kodak P3200 TMAX pro.